Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Spin-orbit torques in magnetic multilayers

-In these samples, the switching unfolds along a reproducible and deterministic path, so that the timing and the extent of magnetization reversal can be reliably controlled by the amplitude and duration of the current pulses \cite{Baumgartner2017}.
+Time-resolved x-ray microscopy measurements of circular shaped Pt/Co/AlO$_x$ dots \cite{Baumgartner2017} eventually confirmed the edge nucleation models, further showing that the nucleation point is deterministic and alternates between the four quadrants of a dot depending on the sign of the magnetization, $B_x$, DMI, damping-like and field-like torque, as illustrated in Fig.~\ref{Fig_DW_switching}.
+These measurements also showed that switching is achieved within the duration of the current pulse with an incubation time below the time resolution of the experiment ($\approx 100$~ps) and fast propagation of a tilted domain wall across the dot \cite{Baumgartner2018} with domain wall velocities of the order of 400 m/s.
+As the switching unfolds along a reproducible and deterministic path, the timing and the extent of magnetization reversal can be reliably controlled by the amplitude and duration of the current pulses \cite{Baumgartner2017}.
 Measurements performed by time-resolved MOKE on larger dots with a thinner Co layer, on the other hand, show significant after-pulse magnetic relaxation \cite{Decker2017}, which is ascribed to long-lasting heating effects and weaker magnetic anisotropy compared to \citet{Baumgartner2017}.
-After-pulse relaxation has been observed also in Ta/CoFeB/MgO dots for current pulses exceeding 2~ns, attributed to DW reflection at the sample edges that is favored by the lower DMI and Gilbert damping of Ta/CoFeB/MgO \cite{Yoon2017}.
-These different results reveal how the reversal path is determined by the balance between DL and FL torques, DMI, magnetic anisotropy, and temperature.
+After-pulse relaxation has been observed also in Ta/CoFeB/MgO dots for current pulses exceeding 2~ns, attributed to domain wall reflection at the sample edges that is favored by the lower DMI and Gilbert damping of Ta/CoFeB/MgO \cite{Yoon2017}.
+These different results reveal how the reversal path is determined by the balance between damping-like and field-like torques, DMI, magnetic anisotropy, and temperature.
 For samples matching the width of the current line, the Oersted field can also facilitate or hinder the reversal \cite{Baumgartner2017,Aradhya2016}.
 In all cases, however, SOT switching is bipolar and robust with respect to multiple cycling events as well as to the presence of defects.